 Hmm, let’s call it: “The Simplest Ways to Make the Best of Idea Generation Processes”.
 Now that would be a great article to have for the class, right?

-Since we’ve just established that after thinking about what the generator showed me I managed to come up with a great new idea for an article, I’m going to capture it in my editorial calendar.
+Now that I’ve done that, I’m going to capture the new idea in my editorial calendar.
 Later on, I can refer to that entry and build content around it, find pictures, use Trello to turn it into a Rich idea, etc.

-Your titles will start attracting more Likes, Shares, RTs, views
+Your titles will start attracting more Likes, Shares, re-tweets, views

-The happy part to all this is that these generators help you come up with new ideas for fresh content, but they also help your new articles get more likes, shares, RTs, views and other social media love.
+The best part of all this is that these generators help you come up with new ideas for fresh content, but they also help your new articles get more likes, shares, re-tweets, views and other social media love.

 Kinda changes your opinion when it comes to headline generators, doesn’t it?